2. The Bourgeois ‘Allies’ in the Peoples Front

 Fortunately, the workers did not wait for it.

 The Civil War in Spain, September 1936, Pioneer Publishers.

 The Estat Catala, a split-off from the Esquerra, combining extreme separatism with anti-labour hooliganism, had provided its khaki-shirt members for strike-breaking; had disarmed workers during the October 1934 revolt.
-This organization, too, after July 19, turned up in the ‘anti-fascist’ camp!
+This organisation, too, after July 19, turned up in the ‘anti-fascist’ camp!